Blastomyces spp.

 - Thermally dimorphic fungus: mycelial in nature (room temperature) and yeast in tissue (37°C).

-- Yeast form is 8 x 30 micron with broad-based budding [Fig 1], differentiates from Histoplasma narrow-based budding.
+- The yeast form is 8 x 30 microns with broad-based budding [Fig 1], differentiating from Histoplasma narrow-based budding.

-- Fungus especially found in moist, acid soils in forests, decomposing matter.
+- Fungus is predominantly found in moist, acid soils in forests, decomposing matter.

 - Blastomycosis: